ASA1976/RAP-BTL/readme.md

 why funtionality is provided as base templates and safe versions which verify arguments (etc.).

+## Usage

+In order to use the Basic Template Library, add the directory containing the header files to the include directory for your compilation unit.
+See the "-I" parameter with the GNU and Clang compilers, add an include directory for the project using Visual Studio or add existing code to your project with the Sloeber Eclipse IDE plugin.

 ## The Paradigm

 For those of you unaware of my paradigm proposal, the [Relational Association